microsoft/ignite-learning-paths-training-aiml/aiml40/README.md

 In order to perform Demo 2, you will need to:

 1. Create an Azure Machine Learning Workspace
+2. Create a Training Compute Cluster in Azure Machine Learning
-2. Upload the data used for Automated ML model - [clothing_automl.xlsx](https://github.com/microsoft/ignite-learning-paths-training-aiml/blob/master/aiml40/dataset/clothing_automl.xlsx)
+3. Upload the data used for Automated ML model - [clothing_automl.xlsx](https://github.com/microsoft/ignite-learning-paths-training-aiml/blob/master/aiml40/dataset/clothing_automl.xlsx)

 #### Creating Azure Machine Learning Workspace